tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 Fees charged to your account immediately after the effective date of the changes.

 (d) Disputes and Late Payments.
-If you want to dispute any Fees or Taxes, please contact ar@AbandonAI.com within thirty (30) days of the date of the disputed invoice.
+If you want to dispute any Fees or Taxes, please contact ar@abandon.ai within thirty (30) days of the date of the disputed invoice.
 Undisputed amounts past due may be subject to a finance charge of 1.5% of the unpaid balance per month.
 If any amount of your Fees are past due, we may suspend your access to the Services